TESTAMENT: THE AUDIENCE REVIEWS

 Dr. Leikin is a music historian and pianist.
 He teaches at UC Santa Cruz in his semi-retirement, specializing in Classical and Romantic performance practice, music history, and theory, as well as piano performance.
 He enjoys a stellar reputation as a professor with his UCSC students!

+Professor Leikin will lead a Zoom class on Wednesday evening October 19, 2022 at 7 pm.
 Allow up to 90 minutes for this class, which will go into greater depth than time permits at our pre-concert talks.
 We will record this class for those who can’t attend so you can view the recording ahead of the concert.
 The recording will be available before the concert dates on October 29-30.